JuliaStats/Distributions.jl/doc/source/types.rst

     typealias DiscreteMatrixDistribution         Distribution{Matrixvariate, Discrete}
     typealias ContinuousMatrixDistribution       Distribution{Matrixvariate, Continuous}

 All methods applicable to `Sampleable` also applies to `Distribution`.
-The API for distributions of different variate forms are different (refer to :ref:`univariates` and :ref:`multivariates` for details).
+The API for distributions of different variate forms are different (refer to :ref:`univariates`, :ref:`multivariates`, and :ref:`matrix` for details).